-Manhattan Graphics Center offers 11 scholarships each year for artists who want to participate at the printmaking studio but can't afford the fees.
+Manhattan Graphics Center offers 11 scholarships each year for artists who want to work at the printmaking studio but can't afford the fees.
 Any artist who has not previously worked at MGC (i.e. taken a class, taught a class, or purchased open workshop time) is eligible to apply; printmaking experience is not required.
 Please see further eligibility requirements below.

 A scholarship consists of

 Tuition waiver for class (either one core class or two workshops)

 Unlimited open workshop hours for one 15 week term

 The MGC scholarship program does not discriminate against anyone on the basis of age, race, sex, religion, marital status, or national origin.

 MGC scholarships are intended for artists at the beginning of their careers, though mid-career artists may also apply.
 Current college or university students are not eligible.
 Applicants’ financial need is also considered when awarding scholarships.